k1ch3r/vitePressOca/primitives.md

 ```

 Bonus fact: Technically *null* is also it's own type.
-You cannot set a variable type to null or cast it into one though. he only thing you can do with null is [assign it to a variable of a reference type](/reference.md#default-values).
+You cannot set a variable type to null or cast it into one though.
+The only thing you can do with null is [assign it to a variable of a reference type](/reference.md#default-values).
 :::

 ### Java widening order